anishgillella/Softlight-assess/DATASET.md

 **Output Directory:** `outputs/20251106_162931/`
 **Screenshots:** 27
 **Execution Time:** ~120 seconds (300s timeout for complex SPA)

+**Problem Statement Alignment:**
+✅ **"Agent B won't know these tasks ahead of time"** + **Capture non-URL states in real time** - This is the ultimate test: a task defined as natural language that wasn't hardcoded.
+The system must handle 2FA, navigate an unfamiliar SPA, and capture 15+ non-URL states (modals, date pickers, nested editors) without explicit instructions.
+This proves generalization works for complex, unknown workflows.

 **Description:**
 This is the most complex task, involving creation with multiple attributes: